-FYCOMPA[®] Product Overview
+FYCOMPA® Product Overview

-Epilepsy is a serious neurological condition that affects more than 50 million individuals globally, 80% of whom live in developing countries.
+Epilepsy is a serious neurological condition that affects approximately 50 million individuals worldwide, 80% of whom live in developing countries.
 An estimated 1.7% of U.S. adults have been diagnosed with the condition.
-From prominent historical figures, such as Julius Caesar and Vladimir Lenin, to friends or family members, most people probably know someone affected by epilepsy.

-The FDA approved FYCOMPA® in October 2012 as an adjunctive agent for the treatment of focal onset seizures with or without secondary generalization in patients with epilepsy at least 4 years of age.
+The FDA approved FYCOMPA® in October 2012 as an adjunctive agent for the treatment of focal onset seizures with or without secondary generalization in patients with epilepsy at least four years of age.
 In June 2015, the agency approved a second indication for primary generalized tonic-clonic seizures in patients with epilepsy who are at least 12 years of age.